dmikushin/libvncclient/README.md

   set a default (native) one in the server.
 With the latter approach, however, you very probably also have to change the way your framebuffer data gets written, so the first client-side one should be preferred.
 * Send a scaled-down version of your framebuffer.
-You can do the scaling in your application feeding data into LibVNCServer's framebuffer (would affect all clients) or let LibVNCServer do the work for you if your client requests a scaled screen via a [SetScale or SetScaleFactor message](https://github.com/rfbproto/rfbproto/blob/513c651fff1b213188daa5069444145a63e71617/rfbproto.rst#L1344)
+Your client can request a scaled screen via a [SetScale or SetScaleFactor message](https://github.com/rfbproto/rfbproto/blob/513c651fff1b213188daa5069444145a63e71617/rfbproto.rst#L1344)
   (this is per-client scaling - UltraVNC viewers can request this).